pauldoan/MovieLens_Recommender/README.txt

 ########## CONTENT ##########

 This repository contains all the files concerning the Recommender project for the Personalization Theory class IEOR 4571.
-It has been created by a group of three students, Bertrand Thia-Thiong-Fat (bt2513), Jeremy Yao (jy3015), and Paul Doan (pqd2001).
+It has been created by a group of three students, Paul Doan (pqd2001), Bertrand Thia-Thiong-Fat (bt2513), and Jeremy Yao (jy3015).

 You will find the following documents: